service-mesh-patterns/service-mesh-patterns/usage.md

 ---

 ## *Pre-requisites and Purpose*
-Each pattern/design in this repository has a comment on top defining the `Pre-requisites` in your infrastructure for a successful deployment along with the `Description` of the design, which is the expected result of deploying that specific design.
-If you wish to contribute in this repository with your designs, it will be recommended to follow the below convention to make your designs readable to other people.
+Each pattern/design in this repository includes any `Pre-requisites` necessary to ensure a successful deployment.
+Each pattern/design's `Description` defines the expected result of a deployment of the respective design.
+If defined, the `Caveat` section highlights any known pitfalls to be aware of.

+Create and share your own designs.
+When you do, please adhere to the same convention of including pre-requisites and descriptions, so that your design's purpose and anticipated outcome is easily comprehendible to those that might use your design.
 ```
 #Pre-requisite: ...
 #Description: ...